-Students who have failed core (Math, English, Science, Social Studies) courses or other require courses required for graduation may need to:
+Students who have failed core courses (Math, English, Science, Social Studies) or other courses required for graduation, may need to:

 - Take summer school classes. - Take an overload of courses during junior or senior year. - Take an online credit recovery course in order to meet graduation requirements within four years. - Seek enrollment in an alternative program, such as Freeport Alternative High School.